Rishika-7/Rishika-7/README.md

 ---

-- 🔭 I’m currently working on a Research Project at Samsung PRISM
+- 🔭 Actively looking for internships
-- 🌱 I’m currently learning DSA and ML
+- 🌱 Currently learning DSA and ML
 - 😄 Pronouns: It
 - ⚡ Fun fact: I am an Indian Classical Dancer

 ### Reach out to me on